mumuki/mulang/edl/README.md

 expectation "`HouseBuilder` must raise something":
   %% this will work if within the lexical scope of
   %% HouseBuilder a raise statement is used, or if any code outside
-  %% the lexical scope of HouseBuilder raises an excepcion
+  %% the lexical scope of HouseBuilder raises an exception
   %% equivalent to HouseBuilder Raises through `HouseBuilder` raises something";